Qwe1rty/NodeDial/README.md

 22:27:10.832 [main] INFO membership.MembershipActor$ - Membership has determined node ID: 2551c17d92b95acfaa5a1528c45eee54829572df33dfbd01b383d722e48e0e27, with rejoin flag: false
 ```

-If it looks something like that, you're all set to start adding new nodes to the cluster!
+If it looks something like that, you're all set to start adding new nodes to the cluster

 ### Cluster Scaling